 - Although the Chairman may have observed envelope return addresses, he shall maintain secrecy with respect to how any member may have voted, and shall not at any time disclose to any other individuals, including the members of the Vote Counting Committee, how any member may have voted.

 - Vote Invalidation.
-Only original ballots removed from the NBRC Bulletin shall be valid.
+Only original ballots removed from the NBRC Bulletin and online votes through the NBRC website shall be valid.
 Photocopied ballots shall be invalid.
-Ballots shall not be invalidated merely because a member’s name or signature has been entered on the ballot at time of voting.
+Ballots shall not be invalidated merely because a member’s name or signature has been entered on the ballot at the time of voting.
 A single omitted or erroneous vote need not necessarily invalidate other votes appearing on a ballot.
 In his sole discretion, the Chairman may re-examine the postmarked envelope to verify the region from which the ballot was mailed.
 In the event of errors or ambiguities on any ballot, the Vote Counting Committee shall determine the outcome of any such ballot by majority vote.

 - Vote Tie-Breaking.
 In the event of a tie vote result for any Regional Director office, the Chairman shall notify the Club President of the tie result and the President shall make the final decision after considering the nominees and interviewing them if necessary.
 In the event of a tie vote result for any national, non-regional office, the Chairman shall notify the President of the tie result and the President shall present the matter for discussion and vote of the Executive Committee to break the tie.
 In the event that the Executive Committee vote does not break the tie, the individual office shall be subject to a new vote of the membership, presented in the next available Club bulletin.

 - Election by Plurality.
-Receiving a plurality of votes cast shall constitute election of a candidate.
+Receiving a plurality of votes cast shall constitute the election of a candidate.

 - One Member, One Vote.
 In the election of Club officers or for other matters brought before the Club membership for voting, each Club member shall be eligible to return one ballot; family memberships are eligible to return one ballot.